swuecho/redashX/README.md

 # Redash MDX

+Redash Dashboard with mdx support

-use Redash API and Redash/Vis to generate report with MDX.
+use Redash API and Redash/Vis in MDX to write report (dashboard).

 ## fetch data